stability

 I encountered it anew as a Benedictine Oblate: stability is one of the three promises an Oblate makes upon making her oblation.

-for that is the only state where we achieve a state of changelessness, we seek a place of permanence…where we can stay.
+for real stability is the only state where we achieve a state of changelessness, we seek a place of permanence…where we can stay.
 There is a deep hunger for such a place in each of us.
 The Desert Fathers write: “Stay in your cell and your cell will teach you everything.”

 For Benedictines, Buddhists and mystics from all traditions, stability is pursued through rigorous attention to the present, a determined focus on a place inside where one can be.
 A place we must stick with– the ordinary, mundane and unexciting.
 Steadfastly determined to find God among the pots and pans.
 Or the excruciatingly painful losses of relationships, spouses, friends, acclaim, identity.